ExponentialML/Stable-LoRA/README.md

 This has been tested on Stable Diffusion 1.5 Based models.

-It is recommended to use a very high learning rate such as `1e-4` or `1e-3`.
+It is reccomended to try `5e-6`, `3e-5`, and `1e-4` learning rates.

 The default rank is `32`, but can be set by passing it through the `r` parameter.
-Using lower ranks will consume less memory per usual.
+Using lower ranks will consume less memory, with high ranks consuming more.
+This also contributes to file save sizes.

 These factors will be solely dependent on your task, but are a good starting point.

 ## TODO
 - [ ] Add Diffusers Training Scripts for Dreambooth and Finetuning.
-- [ ] Implement saving and Loading LoRA's (`PT` & `safetensors`).
+- [x] Implement saving and Loading LoRA's (`PT` & `safetensors`).
 - [ ] Add as a Stable Diffusion webui Extension for inference.
 - [ ] Possible integrations for webui training.

 ## Credits
 [cloneofsimo](https://github.com/cloneofsimo/lora) For their LoRA implementation code.
+[Microsoft](https://github.com/microsoft/LoRA) For the official code.